-An annual review of this policy will be undertaken to ensure that the levels of protection in place are commensurate with the value and importance of NHS Borders' assets.
+A review of this policy will be undertaken every two years to ensure that the levels of protection in place are commensurate with the value and importance of NHS Borders' assets.

 Appendix 1 - IT Security Aims

 Risk

 We aim to manage the risks to our information that include, but are not limited to, privacy violation, error, fraud, embezzlement, sabotage, terrorism, extortion, service interruption and natural disaster.